-During the second quarter of 2021, \$181,685 was charged to this Community Enhancement Fund activity budget for payments made on the South Street Seaport Museum Thompson Warehouse renovation and restoration project.
-Funds in this activity remain available for the the Corlears Hook, Grand Street Settlement and South Street Seaport Museum Thompson Warehouse renovation projects which are all underway.
-These projects are still working towards completion in 2021 despite past Covid-19 related work stoppages.
-LMDC Staff will continue to work with these grant recipients to further their projects to the extent possible and process outstanding payment requisitions upon receipt.
-Corlears Hook is one of only three remaining projects that LMDC is working on with the New York City Department of Parks and Recreation and it is expected to be completed in 2021
+During the third quarter of 2021, nearly \$54,000 was charged to this Community Enhancement Fund activity leaving approximately \$3.2 million available for costs associated with the Corlears Hook and Grand Street Settlement renovation projects.
+Covid-19 related work stoppages impacted these and other projects; LMDC Staff will continue to work with these grant recipients which are still working towards completion in 2021.
+Corlears Hook is one of only three remaining projects that LMDC is working on with the New York City Department of Parks and the Grand Street Settlement Phase 2 renovations are under way.